Ireland – Ltd Company Incorporation

 Ireland Key points

-- Time - only 2-3 days to incorporate your company
+- Time – 2-3 days to incorporate your company

-- Directors - two directors are required for your limited company
+- Directors – one director is required for your limited company

-- Director - one director must be an EU resident
+- Director – one director must be resident in the EEA

 - Share Capital – the share capital requirement is only €100